lamberta/devkit-doc/guide/game-walkthrough.md

 				[1, 0, 1]];

   this._molehills = [];

-  for (var row = 0, len = layout.length; row < len; row++) {
+	//loop over the layout grid, row then column for (var row = 0, len = layout.length; row < len; row++) {
     for (var col = 0; col < len; col++) {
-	  if (layout[row][col] !== 0) {
+		//if there was a 1 in the grid, create a mole if (layout[row][col] !== 0) {
 	    var molehill = new MoleHill();
 		molehill.style.x = x_offset + col * molehill.style.width;